Mark Melancon: Draft and minor leagues

 The New York Yankees selected Melancon in the ninth round of the 2006 MLB draft.
 Melancon pitched for the Staten Island Yankees of the Class A-Short Season New York–Penn League in 2006.
 He missed the entire 2007 season after having Tommy John surgery in October 2006.

 In 2008, he pitched for three of the Yankees minor league affiliates: the Single-A Tampa Yankees, Double-A Trenton Thunder and Triple-A Scranton/Wilkes-Barre Yankees, going 8–1 with a 2.27 ERA in 41 relief appearances, holding batters to a .202 batting average.
 Following the season, Baseball America rated him the organization's ninth best prospect.

 New York Yankees

-Melancon was called up to the MLB for the first time on April 25, 2009.
+Melancon was called up to MLB for the first time on April 25, 2009.
 He made his MLB debut as a relief pitcher against the Boston Red Sox on April 26, pitching two scoreless innings.

 He was then optioned back to Triple-A team Scranton/Wilkes-Barre Yankees on May 8, and recalled back to the Majors on July 9.

 Melancon played in 13 games with an 0–1 record and a 3.86 ERA during his time in the Majors in 2009.
 Although he was not on the 25-man active roster for the postseason, he got his first World Series ring as the Yankees won the World Series over the Phillies.

 Melancon started the 2010 season in the minors and made 2 appearances in the Majors accumulating an ERA of 9.00 in 2 relief appearances with the Yankees.